Ruger 10/22: AWC Ultra II

 The AWC Ultra II is a modified version of the Ruger 10/22 made by AWC Systech and has an integrally-suppressed shortened barrel.
 The sound suppressor encloses a ported stainless barrel and is made of 300 series stainless steel having a 1" diameter which closely resembles a bull barrel.
 The barrel length is 16.5" with an overall weapon length of 341/2" and the weight is 6 lbs.
 Due to the integral suppressor, this model is a Title II weapon in the U.S.

 AT 10/22 QD

 The AT 10/22 QD is a short-barreled modified version of the 10/22 made by Arms Tech Limited.
 It features a six-inch barrel, a folding stock, and is designed to accept Arms Tech's own QD-223 suppressor.
 It comes in at a mere 5 pounds without the suppressor.
 Due to its extremely short barrel, it is considered a Title II weapon in the U.S.

 Copies

 Thompson/Center T/CR22

 The Thompson/Center T/CR22 is a .22 LR-caliber clone of the Ruger 10/22 semi-automatic rifle manufactured by Thompson/Center Arms.

 Bergara BXR

 The Bergara BXR is a .22 LR-caliber clone of the Ruger 10/22 semi-automatic rifle manufactured by Bergara in Spain.
 It can take Ruger 10/22 magazines.

+GEAM Guns Corbett 22

+The Ghaziabad Engines and Machines Pvt.
+Ltd. (GEAM) Guns Corbet 22 is the first semi-automatic .22-caliber rifle to be manufactured in India.
+It is designed specifically for the Indian civilian market under the Non-Prohibited Bore (NPB) category.

+TANDEMKROSS TKX22 Light Rifle

+The TANDEMKROSS TKX22 Light Rifle is a premium, competition-ready semi-automatic .22 LR rifle designed for extreme lightweight performance, weighing just 3 lbs 6 oz unloaded.
+It is built on a custom TKX22 receiver and is fully compatible with standard Ruger 10/22 magazines and accessories.
+It is designed from the ground up to be fully compatible with the 10/22 ecosystem.